puavous/lmad1/README.md

       18:00- Independent working

    Saturday
-     14:00  Guided workshop session:
+     14:00  Guided workshop session 3/3:
             * finalize
             * make sure entries are in the compo system 18:00  Deadline
      18:00- Enjoy compos and everyone's own entries on screen.
 ```

-## Current status as of 1.3
+## Current status as of 1.4

 "Version 1.0" of this library was successfully used to produce some 4
 productions in Instanssi 2018 compos, most of them 4k intros.
 After some hours